aarnphm/aarnphm.github.io/content/thoughts/mechanistic interpretability.md

 refers to the process of manually modifying certain activations and hidden state of the neural net to influence its outputs

-For example, the following is a toy example of how GPT2 generate text given the prompt "The weather in California is"
+For example, the following is a toy example of how a decoder-only transformers (i.e: GPT-2) generate text given the prompt "The weather in California is"

 ```mermaid
 flowchart LR